2020 Search Engine Land Awards Campaign Category Finalists Announced

-The scores are in for our SEO and SEM campaign categories.
-Check out the finalists and stay tuned on Monday, October 19th for the big winner announcements!
+For the first time ever, Search Engine Land is awarding a full class of marketers with its top prize for excellence.

-We are excited to announce this year’s list of finalists for the 2020 Search Engine Land Awards in this year’s campaign-based categories.
+We are excited to announce this year’s winners of the 2020 Search Engine Land Awards.

-Once again, we received an army of submissions from the search community across our 17 categories, and our judges were once again blown away at the creativity, innovation, and quality of this year’s submissions.

-All winners will be announced on Monday, October 19.
-Winners of the Search Engine Land Awards will be invited to discuss their incredible work on a panel discussion that will take place during the upcoming virtual SMX conference, December 8-9.
-If you’re interested in attending, choose your ideal pass and register now for best rates.
-(Super Early Bird rates expire this Saturday!)
-Congrats to the finalists, thank you to all who entered, and thanks to our sponsor, Microsoft, for its support of this year’s awards.
+For the first time since we launched this awards program, this year we are announcing a class of winners for the prestigious Search Marketers of the Year award.

 Best Local Search Marketing Initiative – SEO